BiMind: A Dual-Head Reasoning Model with Attention-Geometry Adapter for Incorrect Information Detection: Quantitative Analysis

 \section{Quantitative Analysis}

-Here, we describe the running time comparison of our BiMind framework with backbone SentenceTransformer and HeteroSGT in the application of incorrect information detection.

-Beyond superior detection accuracy, we compared the runtime of BiMind against HeteroSGT on all the benchmark datasets shown in Table~\ref{tab:runtime}.
-In our framework, we skip the graph construction phase, resulting in training and testing that is nearly 4$\times$ faster (e.g, on the dataset MM COVID).
-HeteroSGT requires additional graph construction time (e.g., 40.04s on MC Fake) and retraining to adapt to new topics; however, BiMind generalizes with lightweight attention signals and in-memory knowledge features.
-It shows BiMind's efficiency and scalability merits in real-world applications.
+Here, we describe the running time comparison of our BiMind framework with backbone SentenceTransformer and HeteroSGT.
+Beyond superior detection accuracy, we compared the runtime of BiMind against HeteroSGT, as shown in Table~\ref{tab:runtime}.
+In our framework, we skip the graph construction phase, resulting in training and testing that is nearly 4$\times$ faster (e.g, on MM COVID).
+HeteroSGT requires additional graph construction time (e.g., 40.04s on MC Fake) and retraining to adapt to new topics; but, BiMind generalizes with lightweight attention signals and knowledge features, showing BiMind's efficiency and scalability merits in incorrect information detection applications.